Salesforce adoption is a funny business!

 If you are just getting started with your Salesforce implementation, then there’s no better time to initiate your Salesforce adoption strategy.
 Craft the plan and set your expectations right from the beginning.
 Make sure that you commit to building a Salesforce experience that is seamless for your workforce which fits all the requirements of your stakeholders.

 While you are at it, make sure to involve your stakeholders through the process.
-Adoption is a people process and you may need some strong voices on your side to make sure your workforce take heed of your Salesforce adoption plan.
+Adoption is a people process and you may need some strong voices on your side to make sure your workforce take heed of your plan and to overcome challenges that may crop up unexpectedly.

 This can be done via extensive training on Salesforce before they get onto the platform or on-demand in-app guidance that can assist them while working on the CRM.
 (Read more about on-demand in-app guidance in strategy #9)